 Your 10-Week Pull-Muscle Training Program

-To achieve this goal you’re going to leverage a “hypergravity training” techniques as detailed in my book, Training For Climbing.
+To achieve this goal you’re going to leverage a “hypergravity training” technique as detailed in my book, Training For Climbing.

 In a nutshell, you’re going to simulate hypergravity (greater than gravity’s natural pull) by adding weight to your body while you perform five sets of pull-ups.
 Ever notice how light your feet feel upon taking off a pair of ski boots or a heavy backpack?
 We are going to create the same effect with your climbing muscles!
 The key is to do all of your pull-up training with weight added (weight vest, belt, or free weights hanging from your harness) to trigger your neuromuscular system to adapt to this apparent increase in gravity.
 Long-term, you’ll develop a new level of pull-up and lock-off strength—on the rock at normal body weight, you just might begin to feel like you are climbing on the moon!

 On your normal training and/or climbing days, perform five sets of five weighted pull-ups, ideally during the middle part of your workout when the muscles are well-warmed but still relatively fresh.
 Each set will consist of just five pull-ups, followed by at least three minutes of rest.
-Initially, you’ll need to experiment a bit to find the right training weight—which is an amount that is difficult, but only brings you to near complete failure on the last (fifth) rep of the fourth and fifth sets.
+Initially, you’ll need to experiment a bit to find the right training weight—which is an amount that is difficult but only brings you to near-complete failure on the last (fifth) rep of the fourth and fifth sets.
 For many people, the right training weight will be around half of their one-rep max added weight, as identified in the Strength Metric test above.
 Increase your training weight as needed to stay with this protocol throughout the ten-week program.
 (TIP: Vary the distance between your hands slightly with each set, and do not “hang rest” in the middle of a pull-up set).

 Upon the completion of this ten-week program, take two to four days off from serious training/climbing.
 Then do a good warm-up and repeat the Strength and Endurance tests.
 I’m confident that you’ll be pleasantly surprised with the results!